Astral body: Post-theosophists

-Many other popular accounts of post-Theosophical ideas appeared in the late 20th century.
-Barbara Brennan's Hands of Light distinguishes between the emotional body and the astral body.
-She sees these as two distinct layers in the seven-layered "Human Energy Field".
-The emotional body pertains to the physical universe, the astral body to the astral world.
-The Mother sometimes referred to the astral body and experiences on the astral plane.
-The Indian master Osho occasionally made use of a modified Theosophical terminology.

 According to Samael Aun Weor, who popularised Theosophical thought in Latin America, the astral body is the part of human soul related to emotions, represented by the sephirah Hod in the kabbalistic Tree of Life.
 However the common person only has a kamarupa, body of desire or "lunar astral body," a body related to animal emotions, passions and desires, while the true human emotional vehicle is the solar astral body, which can be crystallised through Tantric sex.
 The solar astral body is the first mediator between the Cosmic Christ, Chokmah, and the individual human soul.

 Fourth Way

-"What is called the ‘body-Kesdjan,’ or, as they themselves later began to name this being-part of theirs—of which, by the way, contemporary beings know only by hearsay—the ‘Astral-body.’"
+"What is called the 'body-Kesdjan', or, as they themselves later began to name this being-part of theirs—of which, by the way, contemporary beings know only by hearsay—the 'Astral-body'."

-"At first on the planet itself the ‘second-being-body,’ i.e., the body-Kesdjan, together with the ‘third-being-body’ separate themselves from the ‘fundamental-planetary-body’ and, leaving this planetary body on the planet, rise both together to that sphere where those cosmic substances— from the localizations of which the body-Kesdjan of a being arises—have their place of concentration.
+"At first on the planet itself the 'second-being-body,' i.e., the body-Kesdjan, together with the 'third-being-body' separate themselves from the 'fundamental-planetary-body' and, leaving this planetary body on the planet, rise both together to that sphere where those cosmic substances— from the localizations of which the body-Kesdjan of a being arises—have their place of concentration.

-“And only there, at the end of a certain time, does the principal and final sacred Rascooarno occur to this two-natured arising, after which such a ‘higher being-part’ indeed becomes an independent individual with its own individual Reason."
+"And only there, at the end of a certain time, does the principal and final sacred Rascooarno occur to this two-natured arising, after which such a 'higher being-part' indeed becomes an independent individual with its own individual Reason."

 According to Gurdjieff it is an independent arising which is intermediate between the physical body and the Soul.

 Gurdjieff refers to the astral body as the "body Kesdjan" or "vessel of the soul": it is of the sun and all planets, just as the physical body is of the earth.
 While it is not developed one is a "human being only in quotation marks", who cannot be considered in any meaningful sense to have a soul and who will "die like a dog".

 Scientific reception

-Donovan Rawcliffe, who assumes the existence of the astral body to be a myth, has written that "delusions and hallucinations due to acenesthesia or hysteria have undoubtedly helped to perpetuate the myth of the astral body."
+Donovan Rawcliffe, who noted there is no scientific evidence for an astral body, has written that "delusions and hallucinations due to acenesthesia or hysteria have undoubtedly helped to perpetuate the myth of the astral body."

-Western scientists have started to explore the subtle body concept in relation to research on meditation.
-The subtle body model can be cross-referenced onto modern maps of the central nervous system, and applied in research on meditation.